 Eligibility and Fees: Services of the Marriage and Family Therapy Clinic are open to any individual, couple, or family seeking help with relationship concerns.
 A nominal fee is charged for each session.

 Hours and Appointments: Services at the clinic are available by appointment only.
 Daytime and evening appointments can be scheduled by calling (318) 342-5678.
-Typical operation is 9 am to 8 pm Monday through Thursday and 9 am to 12 pm on Friday (hours subject to change).
+Typical operation is 12 pm to 8 pm Monday through Thursday, closed on Friday (hours subject to change).